-- The leader needs to work closely with the club treasurer in completing the Club Financial Record and monthly Treasurer's Report. - The 4-H club Annual Financial Report sums up your club's financial activities for the year.
-Income and expenditures can be grouped by categories such as dues, project supplies and refreshments. - 3.
+- The 4-H volunteer leader needs to work closely with the club treasurer to complete the Club Financial Record, monthly Treasurer's Report for the membership, and the 4-H Club and Group Annual Financial Report. - The 4-H Club Annual Financial Report sums up your club's financial activities for the year.
+Income and expenditures are to be grouped by categories such as fund raising, dues, donations, investment income, income from Youth Development Services, Pass Through Funds, Educational Supplies, Community Service

+Expenses, Recreation, etc.

+- 3. UW-Extension is asking all 4-H Clubs and Groups to use a cash accounting method.
+4-H Clubs and Groups are expected to be raising money for the next fiscal year, while spending money that was raised in the previous year.
+This means 4-H Clubs and Groups may have obligations for expenses that have not been fulfilled, while it is taking in cash receipts for fund raising. - 4.
 A 4-H group which handles funds must have an annual audit.
 The auditor examines and verifies the account of the 4-H group at the end of the year or when a new treasurer takes office.
 An audit prevents misunderstandings and protects the outgoing and incoming treasurer of the 4-H group.
 The auditor should be an adult(s) not related to the treasurer and not directly involved with the club's finances.

-4. Wisconsin 4-H Youth Development Policy states:

-"All 4-H clubs or units are required to submit a financial record and audit report to the county 4-H leader's association and the county 4-H Youth Development Agent once each year."
+Additional information is located on the Money Matters page of the 4-H Community Club Central website. (https://fyi.uwex.edu/wi4hvolunteers/clubs-and-groups/finances/) - 5.
+Wisconsin 4-H Youth Development Policy states: "All 4-H clubs/units/groups are required to submit a financial record and audit report to the county UW-Extension Office once each year.
+This report is included in the annual charter renewal documents.
+Additional reports required by law must also be submitted to the respective agencies with a copy or verification of submission filed with the 4-H Youth Development staff."